envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/grpc-routing.md

 ---
-title: "GRPC Routing"
+title: GRPC Routing
 ---

-The [GRPCRoute][] resource allows users to configure gRPC routing by matching HTTP/2 traffic and forwarding it to backend gRPC servers.
-To learn more about gRPC routing, refer to the [Gateway API documentation][].
+The [GRPCRoute](https://gateway-api.sigs.k8s.io/api-types/grpcroute/) resource allows users to configure gRPC routing by matching HTTP/2 traffic and forwarding it to backend gRPC servers.
+To learn more about gRPC routing, refer to the [Gateway API documentation](https://gateway-api.sigs.k8s.io/).

 ## Prerequisites

 Follow the steps from the [Quickstart](../quickstart) guide to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Installation